 Can you use supplements to help with weight loss if you have thyroid disease?

 The answer is not as straightforward as you might like, but the truth is that the right kind of supplements can potentially help you achieve a more normal weight.

-The best way to get there is by using supplements which enhance thyroid function, improve your metabolism, and contain ingredients to help your thyroid function.
+The best way to get there is by using supplements that enhance thyroid function, improve your metabolism, and contain ingredients to help your thyroid function.

-While you do this, make sure to avoid supplements which can be harmful to your thyroid.
+While you do this, make sure to avoid supplements that can be harmful to your thyroid.

 Now I want to hear from you:

 Have you used supplements to help you lose weight?

 Did they work for you?
 Why or why not?